VICI Properties Inc. (VICI)'s Financial Results Comparing With Five Point Holdings LLC (NYSE:FPH) | New Business Observer

 |2.50

-Roughly 99.2% of VICI Properties Inc. shares are held by institutional investors while 79.1% of Five Point Holdings LLC are owned by institutional investors.
-VICI Properties Inc.’s share held by insiders are 0.1%.
-Comparatively, 0.1% are Five Point Holdings LLC’s share held by insiders.
+The shares of both VICI Properties Inc. and Five Point Holdings LLC are owned by institutional investors at 99.2% and 79.1% respectively.
+0.1% are VICI Properties Inc.’s share owned by insiders.
+Competitively, Five Point Holdings LLC has 0.1% of it’s share owned by insiders.

 Performance